 No, Disney World tickets are usually not transferable once they have been used or clearly assigned to a specific guest.
 If plans change, Disney is usually more flexible about modifying an eligible ticket than letting you simply hand it to someone else.
-That means the real question is often not, “Can I transfer this ticket?” but, “Can I still change, upgrade, or apply the value another way?”

 If you are dealing with a canceled trip, a guest swap, or a family plan that changed late, the most important rule is to act early.
 Unused tickets usually offer the best chance of a workable solution.
 Used tickets usually do not.